Multilevel Richardson-Romberg extrapolation: A paradigm for Multilevel simulation methods

 Letting $\varepsilon $ and $\eta$ successively go to zero, yields the ``$\liminf$" side.

 $(ii)$ Owing to~\eqref{eq:biasmultiMC}, the bias $\bias(h, q)$ is now given by

 Following the lines of the proof of $(i)$ with $R'=\alpha$ completes the proof. \end{proof}

 \begin{Remark} \begin{itemize} \item[$\bullet$] The fact that the function $\lim_{h \to 0} h \upphi^*(h) = \var(Y_0)$ follows from the $L^2$-strong convergence of $Y_h$ toward $Y_0$.
-Its rate of convergence plays no explicit r\^ole in this asymptotic rate of the cost as $\varepsilon\to 0$.
-However, this strong rate is important to design a practical stratification among the $R$ independent Brownian motions, which is the key to avoid an explosion of this term. \item[$\bullet$] When $c_{_R}=0$ the same reasoning can be carried out by considering any small parameter $ \epsilon_0^R>0$.
+Its rate of convergence plays no explicit role in this asymptotic rate of the cost as $\varepsilon\to 0$.
+However, this strong rate is important to design a practical allocation across the $R$ levels, which is the key to avoid an explosion of this term. \item[$\bullet$] When $c_{_R}=0$, the same reasoning can be carried out by considering any small parameter $ \epsilon_0^R>0$.
 Anyway in practice $c_{_R}$ is usual not known and the impact of this situation is briefly discussed further on in Section~\ref{sec:Rinfty}. \item[$\bullet$] When $c_1=0$, specific weights can be computed (see Practitioner's corner in Section~\ref{sec:practi}). \end{itemize} \end{Remark}

 \begin{Remark} The asymptotic number $N$ of simulations given by~\eqref{sol_avec_biais} satisfies

 for an \MLRR estimator and

 for an \MLMC estimator. \end{Remark}